Swpn0neel/C-Programming/README.md

 46. Print all numbers between 1 and n using pointers and functions.
 47. Print all the possible character permutations of a given string from the user.
 48. Enter Employee Details of 10 Employees and print them.
+49. Allocate block of memory for an array using malloc and print them.

 ### Extra Programs:
 - Print the sum and average of two numbers taken as input from the user.